 Need it to be dairy-free?
 No problem, simply substitute the heavy cream for almond or coconut milk.
 And if you are looking to make it a keto chai mix, just substitute the heavy cream for heavy cream powder for an instant option.

 My recipe for keto masala chai is Goan style and it’s a healthy way to give your body a boost of micronutrition courtesy of all the spices, with only .2 net carb, it’s virtually carb-free!

 Keto Chai Latte

-Is packed with nutrition, for example, black tea is known to be a good source of antioxidants.
+This chai tea Is packed with good-for-you ingredients, for example, black tea is known to be a good source of antioxidants.
 The fact that it’s high in antioxidants means that it helps fight free radicals in your cells.
-This basically translates into less damage your DNA and cells.
+This basically translates into less damage to your DNA and cells.

-Black tea leaves are also high in both polyphenols and phytochemicals, that are scavengers for free radicals.
-There are medical studies that even point to the possible aid against metabolic diseases like type 2 diabetes, obesity, and elevated cholesterol.
+Black tea leaves are also high in both polyphenols and phytochemicals, which are scavengers for free radicals.
+There are health studies that even point to possible aid against metabolic diseases like type 2 diabetes, obesity, and elevated cholesterol.

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.